|ReM Board||TASS Board||Scholars||Elite Athlete Briefing Day|

 Tier 2: These athletes have been identified by their NGB as having the potential to achieve podium status in their sport but require further time to develop.
 Tier 2 athletes would normally therefore be considered for the Talented Athlete Scholarship Scheme (TASS).

 Tier 3: Focussed on providing a financial grant to emerging talent to enable future success.
 Grants are also allocated to some age group athletes.
-The grants are provided by the ASCB and BAE Systems.
+The grants are provided by Army Sport and BAE Systems.